jdougan/Enfilades-1984/README.md

     * Not a set.
     * A pair of nodes, labelled left and right
     * used to carry a cut result for splicing
+    * In Python we could use a destructuring tuple return for this.
 * cutSet
     * Also not a set.
-    * Sorted collection of keys specifying where the enfilade should split nodes, ordered by .<. / keyLessThan().
+    * Sorted ordered collection of keys specifying where the enfilade should split nodes, ordered by .<. / keyLessThan().
     * These get modified in place during the cut, but not resorted.

 One of the reasons they used the names wids and dsps (besides for abbreviation) is because they connote a specific set of mathematical properties that the enfilade depends on, and functions and types with these properties may not involve actual widths or displacements (see [*General Enfilade Theory*]()).